tonyRyo/My-CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image6]

 To augment the data sat, I also flipped images and angles thinking that this would  For example, here is an image that has then been flipped:

 ![alt text][image7]

-After the collection process, I had X number of data points.
+After the collection process, I had 118422 number of data points.
 I then preprocessed this data by normalization and mean centering.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.